pcrooijendijk/asrthesis/README.md

-# Parkinson's Disease Severity Prediction Using Speech Features
+# Analyzing the Impact of Acoustic Features on Parkinson's Disease Severity Prediction

 ## Description